Voice-Based Chatbots for English Speaking Practice in Multilingual Low-Resource Indian Schools: A Multi-Stakeholder Study: Interview Discussion Guide with Student Participant (Day 1)

-\textbf{Comprehensibility }\\ 20.
+\textbf{General Feedback on Interaction }\\ 11.
+What did you think of interacting with the bot?
+Did you find it different from other interactions you've had, say, in your English classes?\\ 12.
+How did the conversation feel to you?
+Do you have similar interactions at home or school with teachers, friends, parents or tutors? \\ 13.
+In what ways did the conversation with the bot feel different from your interactions with these people? \\ 14.
+Which task during the interaction did you enjoy the most, and why?
+Which task did you not like as much and why? \\ 15.
+Did you like the bot's voice?
+If not, what would you change about it and why?\\ 16.
+Were there particular moments or parts of the conversation that you found interesting or memorable?\\ 17.
+Did you like the format(website)?
+What did you like/dislike about it?\\ 18.
+Was there anything you disliked about your interaction with the bot?
+Did you ever feel frustrated, and why?\\ 19.
+If I asked you to rate the following aspects on a scale of 1 to 5 stars (1 being the least and 5 being the maximum), how many stars would you give each? \\ * Tasks \\ * Conversational Style\\ * Format of the bot\\ \textbf{Comprehensibility }\\ 20.
 Did you find the speed at which the bot spoke comfortable, or would you prefer it to be faster or slower? \\ 21.
 Did you find the bot's accent straightforward to understand?
 Were there any instances where you struggled to understand the accent? \\ 22.
 Did you learn anything new from the interaction?
 Was there any word or concept you hadn't heard before that you figured out during the conversation?\\ 23.
 The bot is designed to understand Indian accents and the Hindi language, but sometimes it can fail.
 Do you think the bot successfully understood what you said, or did you find it hard to make it understand you?\\ 24.
 Did you use any Hindi words or phrases while using the bot?
 Was the bot able to correctly understand them?\\ 25.
 Could you follow the text that came along with the audio?
 Did you find it correct most of the time, or only sometimes?\\ 26.
 Did you get an opportunity to ask the bot questions?
 Did you ask the bot any questions?
 Was it able to answer the questions?
 Were you satisfied with the responses? \\ \textbf{User-friendliness} \\ 27.
 Did you find it challenging to use the bot?
 What specifically did you find challenging?\\ 28.
 Was it easy to use the audio button to speak during the interaction?\\ 29.
 (Have the students log into the chatbot and choose tasks) Did you find it easy to log in and navigate? \\ 30.
 Where would you like to use the bot more— at home or in classrooms?
 Why?
 If at home, how do you think you would use it?
 Would you use it on your parents' phone or another device?\\ 31.
 Do you have any suggestions for improving the bot's tasks or activities?
 Anything in particular you would like to talk to the bot about? \\ 32.
 What else would you like to see added/changed to the bot to make it more useful or enjoyable for you?\\ 33.
 Would you share your experience using the bot with your friends and parents today?
 What would you tell them about it?
 How would your family react if you shared this bot experience with them?